 This report presents independent research commissioned by the National Institute for Health Research (NIHR).
 The views and opinions expressed by authors in this publication are those of the authors and do not necessarily reflect those of the NHS, the NIHR, NETSCC, the NIHR HTA programme or the Department of Health.

-Conflict of interests
+Conflict of interest

 JB, CC, EJ, PH, JK, LL, GS report receipt of funding from NIHR, during the conduct of the study.
 JB, EJ, PH, KS, LL report receipt of funding from NIHR, during the conduct of the study and outside the submitted work.
 AM reports grants from NIHR personal fees from Merck Serono, personal fees for lectures from Ferring, and Cooks, outside the submitted work.
 SB reports receipt of royalties and licenses from Cambridge University Press, a board membership role for NHS Grampian and other financial or non-financial interests related to his roles as Editor in Chief of Human Reproduction Open and Editor and Contributing Author of Reproductive Medicine for the MRCOG, Cambridge University Press.
 DB reports grants from NIHR, during the conduct of the study; grants from European Commission, grants from Diabetes UK, grants from NIHR, grants from ESHRE, grants from MRC, outside the submitted work.
 YC reports speaker fees from Merck Serono, and advisory board role for Merck Serono and shares in Complete Fertility.
 PH reports membership of the HTA Commissioning Committee.
 EJ reports membership of the NHS England and NIHR Partnership Programme, membership of five Data Monitoring Committees (Chair of two), membership of six Trial Steering Committees (Chair of four), membership of the Northern Ireland Clinical Trials Unit Advisory Group and Chair of the board of Oxford Brain Health Clinical Trials Unit.
 RM reports consulting fees from Gedeon Richter, honorarium from Merck, support fees for attendance at educational events and conferences for Merck, Ferring, Bessins and Gedeon Richter, payments for participation on a Merck Safety or Advisory Board, Chair of the British Fertility Society and payments for an advisory role to the Human Fertilisation and Embryology Authority.
 GS reports travel and accommodation fees for attendance at a health economic advisory board from Merck KGaA, Darmstadt, Germany.
 NRF reports shares in Nurture Fertility.